-There are many services available to you as an Aboriginal, Torres Strait Islander or Australian South Sea Islander student at the University of the Sunshine Coast.
+There are many services available to you as an Aboriginal, Torres Strait Islander or Australian South Sea Islander student at USC.

 Applying for study

 - Indigenous Academic Mentoring (IAM) — can assist with your learning and study skills, problem solving, critical analysis, unpacking an assessment piece, assessment and semester planning and time management to name a few.
 One-to-one learning skills advice appointments with Mentors are available between 10am and 3pm Monday to Friday during semester.
 View our mentor profiles to find a mentor to suit you and book an appointment.